morefigs/pymba/README.md

 ## Known issues

 * Not all API functions are wrapped (most are).
 For full list see vimbadll.py.
-* Only 32-bit VimbaC.dll (version 1.2.1) under Windows has been tested.
-* Colour cameras and GigE cameras have not been tested.
-* The VimbaC.dll file location has been hardcoded in vimbadll.py.
+* The path to VimbaC.dll has been hardcoded in vimbadll.py.
 It should be easy to change if needed.